-A stroke is a serious medical event that can lead to long-term disability.
-At NJ Heart & Vascular Care in Princeton and Hamilton Square, New Jersey, cardiac specialist Kintur Sanghvi, MD, FACC, FSCAI, is experienced at providing the rapid medical attention you need to survive a stroke and avoid complications.
+A stroke, cerebrovascular accident (CVA) is a serious medical event that can lead to long-term disability.
+Whentth stroke symptoms last less than 24 hours is is termed as "mini stroke" or "Transient Ischemic Event (TIA).
+At NJ Heart & Vascular Care in Princeton and Hamilton, New Jersey, cardiac specialist Kintur Sanghvi, MD, FACC, FSCAI, is experienced at providing the rapid medical attention you need to survive a stroke and avoid complications.
 He also offers therapies to help you prevent a stroke incident, especially when you’re at risk of patent foramen ovale or a cryptogenic stroke.
 To learn more about patent foramen ovale and stroke, set up an appointment today by calling the office or using the online scheduling tool.

 Patent foramen ovale is a hole between the upper chambers of the heart, or the left and right atria.
 Everyone has this hole, but it usually closes right after birth.